Langdon: Oh, jeez. You guys don't even read your own history, do you?

 In its last third or so, Kevin Smith's Chasing Amy rapidly becomes an Idiot Plot.
 By the end of the film, only two characters remain sympathetic: Banky, who started off as an idiot and becomes slightly less of one; and Hooper, who spends most of the film pointing out the idiocy of others.

 It starts off with an Army Ranger meeting his wife in a bar, and her getting hit on by a drunk guy who later tries to beat him up in the parking lot, along with two friends.
-The drunk guy had to rip off the lead's ribbons-several rows of 'em-before starting the fight.
+The drunk guy had to rip off the lead's ribbons—several rows of 'em—before starting the fight.
 Poe, of course, rips 'em a new one, culminating in the first guy pulling a knife, whereupon Poe gives him a strike to the head that accidentally kills him.
 Cut to the courthouse, where his lawyer advises him to plead out so he can get a reduced sentence.
 The judge disagrees, citing the fact that Poe should be held to a higher standard because he's... an Army Ranger.
 (Which should have given him a trial in a military court to begin with.)
 Given that he was wearing a uniform before the fight, and the assailants tried to rape his wife and kill him, he should've gotten off with self-defense.
 The lawyer doesn't even have him dress in a spare uniform—or even rent a suit—at the trial.
+This is all done so that the hero can be on a plane full of felonious scumbags without being a felonious scumbag himself.
 The rest of the film can be excused by Rule of Cool.

 His wife implies that he was a hellraiser before he joined the army ("You were almost 'that guy' again"), Poe's wife runs before the knife comes out, and the guys' friends take the knife with them as they flee.
 This might make a self-defense claim risky... if there hadn't been dozens of witnesses in the bar to prove that the other guy started it earlier in the evening.
 The Idiot Ball was bouncing off every character in that courtroom.